brand icon May1

 And yes, a lot of the time, it sucked running with them.
 I was frustrated that their “easy” pace was killer for me and embarrassed when I had to ask them to slow down or just go on without me.

 But my ego is such that I worked my butt off to keep up as best I could and, eventually, my easy pace re-calibrated.
-My easy pace used to be a 9:30 – 11:00 min/mile and now my easy pace for longer runs is around 8:15-8:45 min/mile.
-(If I’m marathon training, my recovery runs will still tip into 9 and 10 minute miles.)
+My easy pace used to be a 9:30 – 11:00 min/mile and for long runs, my easy pace dropped down to 8:15-8:45 min/mile.
+(And if I’m marathon training, my recovery runs will still tip into 9 and 10 minute miles.)

 If you are constantly battling an injury, it’s going to be hard to push yourself while running.
 And if you can’t push yourself, it’ll be hard to make improvements.
-While I still struggle with injuries from time to time (a torn posterior tibial tendon most recently), I’ve learned to address aches/pains from overuse injuries sooner than later.
+While I still struggle with injuries from time to time (a torn posterior tibial tendon most recently, as well as c-section recovery), I’ve learned to address aches/pains from overuse injuries sooner than later.

 And don’t forget to prioritize sleep.